Galeria-Kaufhof/ets-logging/README.md

   log.error("test345", Keys.VariantId ~> variant.id, Keys.SomeUUID -> uuid)
   // use the generic event method to construct arbitrary log events without any predefined attributes log.event(Keys.VariantId ~> variant.id, Keys.SomeUUID -> uuid, Keys.Timestamp ~> Instant.MIN)
-  // inputs to encoders are contravariant and therefore directly accept instances of the key's subtypes log.info("""yay \o/""", Keys.Epic -> Epic.FeatureA)
+  // inputs to encoders are contravariant and therefore directly accept instances of the key-types's subtypes log.info("""yay \o/""", Keys.Epic -> Epic.FeatureA)
   // or pass any amount of decomposable objects
   // this requires an implicit decomposer to be in scope
   // then the decomposer will decompose the available attributes for you import encoding.string.StringLogConfig.syntax.decomposers._ log.event(variant)
-  // inputs to encoders are contravariant however decomposers are not contravariant right now
+  // inputs to decomposers are contravariant as well and therefore accept instances of the input-types's subtypes log.info("""yay \o/""",  Epic.FeatureA)
-  // when objects with sub type relationship need to be decomposed it is recommended to add
-  // a specific sub type decomposer for that log.info("""yay \o/""",  Epic.FeatureA)
 }
 ```